Your role as a volunteer

 How do I book a trip?

 You can book your trip with Volunteer Travels by calling us on (+46) 08-23 93 00 or by booking through our website www.volunteertravels.com by clicking on “Book a trip”.
-You can also email us on email@example.com.
-When you have registered yourself we will send you an invoice with a registration fee of £200.00.
+You can also email us on [email protected] When you have registered yourself, we will send you an invoice with a registration fee of £200.00.
 The registration fee is later incorporated into the trip price and the amount is then deducted from your final invoice.
 When you have paid the registration fee you are formally registered.
 You will then receive preparatory information from us in good time to plan your trip.
-On this project you need to pay 50% at least three months before departure and the rest one month before departure.
-It is non refundable.